Tillsten/skultrafast/docs/data_io.rst

 ============================

 skultrafast also offer various methods for data pre-processing.
-Currently, the package focus on working with data from *MessPy*, the software for controlling the experiments in our lab.
+Currently, the package focus is on working with data from *MessPy*, the software for controlling the experiments in our lab.